netik/chibios-orchard/sd_card/README.md

 The badge contains a photo-frame application that will let you show your own images.

 As a demo, we've loaded a few photos from our recent trip to Rome.
-Place JPGs into `photos_src/` and then type `make photos`.
+Place TIFs into `photos_src/` and then type `make photos`.

 Typing `make images` will also perform a build of the `photos/` sdcard directory.

-Images must be 320x240 at
+Images must be 320x240.
+Because we're using scrolling, the

 ## Icons